SozinM/quota_manager/README.md

 Swagger does not show all errors codes that api return due to specific of ModelViewSet and the library interactions

-Debug=True and unchanged django key - this task is for test purpose and designed to work in test enviroment
+Debug=True and unchanged django key - this task is for test purpose and designed to work in test environment

+ApiRoot is incorrect and was not disabled due to presence of swagger, which contains all documentation